180D-FW-2021/Team5/README.md

     self.camera = cv.VideoCapture(0)

 ### Gesture RPi
+These setup instructions are adapted from lab 4.
+To setup the IMU controller, first connect the BerryIMU to the Raspberry Pi as shown:

+Next, enter the following commands into the Raspberry Pi commandline to install the necessary components:

+    sudo apt-get update
+    sudo apt-get upgrade
+    conda upgrade conda
+    conda update conda
+    pip install --upgrade pip
+    sudo apt-get install git i2c-tools libi2c-dev
+    conda install -c conda-forge smbus2

+Try opening the blacklist file `/etc/modprobe.d/raspi-blacklist.conf`.
+If the file contains the line `blacklist i2c-bcm2708`, place a '#' in front to comment it out.
+If the file is empty or can't be opened then continue.

+Add the following lines into `/etc/modules`:

+    i2c-dev
+    i2c-bcm2708

+Add the following lines into `/boot/config.txt`:

+    dtparam=i2c_arm=on
+    dtparam=i2c1=on

+Reboot the RPi then enter in the commandline `sudo i2cdetect -y 1`.
+The following should be displayed:

+Next, run `` to clone the repository.
+Run the following commands to navigate to and run the IMU controller code.
+Always run IMU controller code before running Car RPi code.
+Press `Ctrl+C` to stop running IMU controller code.

+    cd Team5/gesture/

 ### Car RPi
 The only set up needed for the Car RPi is to connect to the internet by modifying the wpa_supplicant.conf file.
 Once connected, run 'ifconfig' to obtain the IP address under the WLAN0: inet.
 Then enter the settings to enable remote ssh.
 You will need to install paho-mqtt onto your virtual environment.